cybertraining-dsc/su21-reu-364/project/index.md

 {{% /pageinfo %}}

-**Keywords:** ai, object recognition, image processing, computer vision.
+**Keywords:** ai, object recognition, image processing, computer vision, hand tracking.

 ## 1. Introduction

-- [ ] Find liturature about image processing aand object recognition.
+- [X] Find liturature about image processing aand object recognition.
-- [ ] Analyze liturature & explain how this relates.
+- [X] Analyze liturature & explain how this relates.

 ## 2. Data Sets

-- [ ] Collect image sets for the AI to recognize.
+- [X] Collect image sets for the AI to recognize.
 - [ ] What do these data sets specify.
 - [ ] What are the challenges with Object Recognition?
 Accuracy.
 - [ ] Datasets can be huge and GitHub has lmited space.
 Only very small datasets should be stored in GitHub.